abdelrhman-kh/KubernetesOnPremise/README.md

 This bash script provides a set of variables and functions for managing a Kubernetes cluster.
 It includes configurations for text colors, background colors, font styles, and various versions of Kubernetes and container runtimes.

+## Prerequisites
+Before running the script, ensure that the following prerequisites are met:

+- The script is being executed on an Ubuntu-based system like `18.04` , `20.04` , `22.04`

+- The user has sudo privileges.

+- Internet connectivity is available to download dependencies and Kubernetes assets.

 ## Usage

 To use this script, follow the steps below: